mead-ml/mead-baseline/README.md

 #### Installation

 Baseline can be installed as a python package with the command `./install_dev.sh baseline`.

+Currently xpctl depends on baseline but baseline is not on pypi so you need to install baseline before you install xpctl with `./install_dev.sh xpctl`

 #### A Note About Versions